Holy Basil / Tulsi

-Medicinal Uses: Calms anxiety, lifts the Spirit, depression, counters stress, adrenal fatigue, foggy brain, memory loss, improves circulation, heart health, arthritis, muscle aches, insomnia.
+Medicinal Uses: Calms anxiety, Lifts the Spirit, counters stress and depression.
+Improves circulation and heart health.
+Improves adrenal fatigue, foggy brain, and memory loss.
+Treats arthritis, muscle aches, insomnia.

-Parts Most Frequently Used: Leaves, Stems, Seeds, Flowers
+Parts Most Frequently Used: Leaf, Stem, Seed, Flower

 Flavors/Temps: Pungent, Bitter, Warm

-Caution: Generally considered safe.
-No negative side effects have been reported for use of the leaves, stems, seeds, and flowers.
+Caution: Considered safe.
+No negative side effects have been reported from use of the leaves, stems, seeds, and flowers.

 Key Constituents: Vitamin A & C, Calcium, Zinc, Iron, Chlorophyll, Eugenol, Cirsilineol, Cirsimaritin, Isothymusin, Apigenin, Rosmarinic acid, Ursolic acid, Oleanolic acids, Carotenoids, Orientin, Vicenin, Triterpenoic acids

-In Hindu traditions, the herb has a deep history for being used esoterically to harmonize the bio-energetic fields of the body and energetic chakra systems.
-In yogic philosophy it is one of a handful of herbs that is known for its ability to balance the chakras.
+In the Hindu tradition, holy basil has a deep history of being used esoterically to harmonize the bio-energetic fields of the body and energetic chakra systems.
+In yogic philosophy, it is one of a handful of herbs that is known for its ability to balance the chakras.
 It is a profoundly healing plant that singularly heals the body, mind, and spirit.